Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Topic Modeling

-However, in Eq. \ref{eq:mix}, there remains some ambiguity as there are infinitely many ways to define $p_1$ and $p_2$ and modify $f^{(s)}$ accordingly such that the equation remains true.
-In order to resolve this, we use the \texttt{DEMIX} algorithm~\cite{katzsamuels2019decontamination}, which breaks this ambiguity by choosing unique base distributions for $p_1$ and $p_2$, which we represent using $b_1$ and $b_2$, respectively.
+where $p^{(s)}(x)$ is the probability density of some observable $x$ in sample $s$, $b_i(x)$ are the base distributions (topics), and $f^{(s)}$ and $1-f^{(s)}$ are the fractions of topic 1 and 2 in sample $s$, respectively.
+However, Eq.~\ref{eq:mix} is ambiguous because there are infinitely many ways to define $b_1$ and $b_2$ and modify $f^{(s)}$ accordingly such that the equation remains true.
+In order to resolve this, we follow~\cite{metodiev-topic-of-jets} and use the \texttt{DEMIX} algorithm~\cite{katzsamuels2019decontamination}, which breaks this ambiguity by choosing unique base distributions $b_1$ and $b_2$ that satisfy an additional requirement called mutual irreducibility.